toolisticon/aptk/README.md

 It also reduces the complexity of handling compile time and runtime model by shading common pitfalls behind it's api.

 # Features
-- provides processor for generating wrapper classes for accessing annotation attributes
+- provides a processor for generating wrapper classes for accessing annotation attributes
 - provides support for Class conversion from runtime to compile time model (Class / FQN to Element and TypeMirror)
 - provides support for accessing the compile time element tree
 - provides generic Element based filters, validator and matchers